 That’s wonderful…don’t you just love seeing natural selection right up close and personal?

 But the guidelines still warn of supplementation.
 Say the elders of the tribe:

 No evidence shows that supplements benefit cancer survivors, and there is some evidence that certain supplements may cause harm.

 Well, they can’t get it all right too soon…that wouldn’t follow the principles of evolution being a time process.
-Let’s face it, though; the silly studies that they currently do on vitamin supplementation try to answer questions from a pharmaceutical frame of reference, like how vitamins might cure disease?
+Let’s face it, though: the silly studies currently done on vitamin supplementation try to answer questions from a pharmaceutical frame of reference, like how vitamins might cure disease.

-But the principles of self-healing and those of disease-curing are like apples to colostomy bags by comparison–I guess they’re both edible but it really depends on your tastes.
+But the principles of self-healing to those of disease-curing are like comparing apples to colostomy bags—both edible but really depends on one’s tastes.

 Applause to the machine, nonetheless; healthy behaviors do very much more than prevent disease—they give life.
 An incredibly profound concept that medical science has yet to grasp…let alone study.